Klow-e/klowe/README.md

 ## Arithmetics
 >
-> Science of quantities and operations with them.
+> Science of quantities and their operations.
 >
 > * **Quantity:** anything admitting of increasing or decreasing.
 >    * **Continious:** cannot be segmented.